 - “Kids Musical Theater Collection (Volumes 1, 2),” Hal Leonard

-Starting in the ’50s, the piano was incorporated in many popular pop and rock songs.
-In the ’70s, the keyboard was heavily introduced because of it’s cool electric sounds.
+Starting in the ’50s, piano was incorporated in many popular pop and rock songs.
+In the ’70s, the keyboard was heavily introduced because of its cool electric sounds.

 Being a contemporary rock/pop piano player and composer is no easy task, but is one of the most rewarding piano gigs around.

-As a pop/rock piano player you will probably find the most paid work, ranging from cover bands, wedding gigs, session recordings, and touring performances.
+Pop/rock is one of the highest-paying piano styles around.
+As a piano player, you will probably find the most paid work, ranging from cover bands, wedding gigs, session recordings, and touring performances.

 With this piano style, you’re free to explore new sounds, as the charts are always changing.
 What’s more, having the ability to both sing and play the piano looks and sounds great in performance.

 Here’s a sample of some piano pop and rock players who’ve made a huge impact on the genre.
 Listen to these folks to get inspired and maybe pick up a few performance tricks.

 Elton John and Billy Joel: Both of these music veterans hit the top of their careers in the ’70s and ’80s.
 However, they still continue to perform in sold-out stadiums today.

 Alicia Keys: At the tender age of 16, Keys was already signed and recording her own original music.
 Her piano chords and melodies are in sync with her original vocals and lyrics.

 Carole King: One of the most powerful women in songwriting, King is a singer/pianist from New York who’s written and recorded some of the most influential pop music of our time.

 There are tons of really great piano pop/rock books available.
 Below are just a few helpful piano books that will guide you: